irdin-pekaric/WACCO2025/README.md

 Experiments/Results:
 - The topic model parameters from our experiments (topic-model-parameter-experiments.xlsx).
-- The word clouds and the respective topic labels that we manually reviewed based on the suggestion of LLAMA-2.
+- The word clouds and the respective topic labels that we manually reviewed based on the suggestion of LLAMA-2 (in the folder topic_model_experiments).